- Describe the basic shapes of volcanoes.

 - Which type of volcano is most common?

-- Why do you think that cinder cones are short-lived?
+- Why are cinder cones short-lived?

 Points to Consider